 Zodiac Constellations

-There are twelve other constellations that you also might have heard of, called the signs of the Zodiac.
+You also might have heard of twelve other constellations called the signs of the Zodiac.
 They represent all the dates in a calendar year.
 Your birthday determines what your zodiac sign is.
-Some people believe that the different signs of the zodiac will tell you what your talents are and what your personality is like.
-The signs might reveal that you are a shy person, or outgoing.
-Or, that you are laidback or more serious.
-Some people also believe the signs can make certain predictions about your life and your future.
-Here are the locations of the 12 constellations of the zodiac and their names:
+Some people believe that the different characters of the Zodiac will tell you what your talents are and your personality is like.
+The signs might reveal that you are a shy person or outgoing.
+Or that you are laidback or more serious.
+Some people also believe the signs can make confident predictions about your life and your future.
+Here are the locations of the 12 constellations of the Zodiac and their names:

 - Aries,